 Whitetail Woods is another great place to ski or snowshoe—over 5 miles of trails for snowshoeing and over 6 miles of groomed cross country ski trails.
 The terrain is rolling hills with a mature oak forest and frozen wetlands.
 The trail system can be accessed directly from their camping cabins, fyi for you winter campers!
 Here’s the Whitetail Woods winter map.

 This little bitty park has almost 2 miles of snowshoeing and winter hiking trails if you can get away for a quick jaunt.
 Thompson winter trail map here.

 Miesville Ravine Park Reserve, Miesville

-1,600-acre Miesville Reserve has a small section with a little over 2 miles of wooded snowshoeing trails in two separate loops.
+1,600-acre Miesville Park Reserve has a small section with a little over 2 miles of wooded snowshoeing trails in two separate loops.
 The north loop follows Trout Brook, which stays open most of the winter.
+The south loop follows the Cannon River a little ways.
 A very picturesque winter setting!
 Here’s the Miesville winter map.

 Ski Trail Conditions: Call 651-438-4636 or check online.

 Twin Cities Ski & Shoe Guide